 Because of the mission critical nature of email, it is essential that an enterprise's anti-spam solution deliver a low false positive rate.
 Messages incorrectly quarantined and blocked pose a serious loss of time and productivity for system administrators and end-users.
-The relative results over the year-long period ending December 2010 are as follows:
+In some cases, false positives also have a negative financial impact on the organization.
+The relative results over the year-long period ending December 2013 are as follows:

 Vendor False Positives Relative to Leader

-Cisco IronPort n/a
+Cisco n/a

-Vendor B 141%
+Vendor E 184%

-Vendor D 172%
+Vendor G 526%

-Vendor F 294%
+Vendor C 543%

-Vendor A 320%
+Vendor D 559%

-Vendor G 415%
+Vendor B 679%

-Vendor C 452%
+Vendor F 1170%

-Vendor E 541%
+Vendor A 2138%